4 minutes

 Recent versions of the Graph CLI supports adding new dataSources

-to an existing subgraph through the graph add
+to an existing Subgraph through the graph add

 command: